lumc-sasc/wf-rnaseq/docs/DEVELOPERGUIDE.md

 # DEVELOPER GUIDE

-This is the developers guide for the pipeline.
+This is the developers guide for the RNA-seq workflow.
+The workflow is being developed with the purpose of geting information from the reads, including the gene expression.
+The framework used to create this workflow is Nextflow.
+The purpose of the guide is to give a bit of insight regarding working with the worfklow.
+This includes Architecture and dependencies.

 # Table of Contents
 1. [Layout](#layout)